amanovv/urlcheck/README.md

 I used mini-forge to manage my virtual envs since Mac M1 doesn't support conda-forge for now.
 I will give a try with my linux environment*

+To use it now on your local host:

+    - Clone the repo
+    - Install streamlit and other packages used/imported
+    - run:
+        > streamlit run streamlit_run.py

 ===================================================================================

 Current work ongoing on: